orbitinghail/sqlsync/GUIDE.md

 npm install @orbitinghail/sqlsync-react @orbitinghail/sqlsync-worker
 ```

-The following examples will be using Typescript to make everything a bit more
-precise.
-If you are not using Typescript you can still use SQLSync, just skip
-the type descriptions and annotations.
+The following examples will be using Typescript to make everything a bit more precise.
+If you are not using Typescript you can still use SQLSync, just skip the type descriptions and annotations.

-Also, make sure your JS bundling tool supports importing assets from the
-filesystem, as will need that to easily get access to the Reducer we compiled
-earlier in this guide.
+Also, make sure your JS bundling tool supports importing assets from the file system, as will need that to easily get access to the Reducer we compiled earlier in this guide.
 If in doubt, [Vite] is highly recommended.

-Create a file which will contain type information for your Mutations, the
-reducer URL, and export some useful React hooks for your app to consume.
-It
-should look something like this:
+Create a file which will contain type information for your Mutations, the reducer URL, and export some useful React hooks for your app to consume.
+It should look something like this:

 ```typescript
 import {